OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-12.md

 ## 1 Samuel 12:18

-So Samuel called upon the Lord, and the Lord sent thunder and rain that day; and all the people greatly feared the Lord and Samuel.
+And Samuel called upon the Lord, and the Lord sent thunder and rain that day; so all the people held the Lord and Samuel in great reverence.

 ---